 - Aviation snips (clockwise and counterclockwise) for cutting patches

-- Magnetic holders or clamps for keeping metal in place while you weld
+- Locking welding clamps for keeping the metal in place while you weld

 - Dollies for hammering out metal or heat sinking during and after welds